YuanShunJie1/GBD/README.md

 ```
 python main.py
 ```
-Then, you need to perform backdoor detection during the inference phase.
+Then, you can perform backdoor detection during the inference phase.
 ```
 python test.py
 ```